Ranganatha478/HelloWorld/README.md

 ![Headshot](Ranganatha-Chawan.JPG)

 # A little insight into Ranganatha Chawan
 Hi Everyone!
-My name is Ranganatha Chawan and I am a Embedded Software Engineer | Freelance Web Developer.
+My name is Ranganatha Chawan and I am a Embedded Software Engineer with one year of experience and Freelance Web Developer.
 This README will give you a bit of information about me!

 ## My careerer passions
 I really love working in tech.
 Specifically, I love being in a position where I can help others build something amazing!